jacknot/justin.duch.me/_posts/2020-11-24-recycling-is-propaganda.md

 So, if our capitalist overlords are just going to lie and create propaganda rather than even trying to attempt becoming more sustainable, we're going to have to force them to.

-Other better yet, just get rid of them ;)
+Or better yet, just get rid of them ;)

 ----